exogen/turbo-colormap/README.md

 The Turbo colormap represented as an array of Uint8ClampedArrays, all subarrays of a larger array and thus backed by a single ArrayBuffer.
-Indexing into this array with an intensity in the range 0-255 will return the corresponding Turbo value as RGB intensities; the `intensityToRGB` helper does exactly that.
+Indexing into this array with an intensity in the range 0-255 will return the corresponding Turbo value as RGB intensities; the `intensityToTurbo` helper does exactly that.

 | Constant | Type |